rdappel/courses/pages/advanced-javascript/getting-started-with-vite.md

 This command creates a new Vite project in the current directory.
 It also installs all the necessary dependencies.

+> [!NOTE] You could run `npm create vite@latest` (without the dot) to create a new project in a new directory, but then you would need to navigate into that directory before running the development server.

+---

 After that, I ran the following command to start the development server:

 ```bash
 npm run dev
 ```

-This command starts the Vite development server, which serves the files in the `dist` directory and watches for changes to the source files.
+This command starts the Vite development server, which watches for changes and reloads the browser automatically.

+---

 After that, I ran the following command to build the project for production: